 Wood is seeing a resurgence in the home improvement scene since it seamlessly blends a traditional and modern look.
 It’s also warm to the touch and is easily the eco-friendliest material you can use.
 Butcher block is a common choice for countertops due to its stylishness and affordability.
-Depending on the type of wood used, you should expect this type of countertop to cost you between $50 and $400 (CAD 70 and CAD 550) per square foot, according to data from Bob Vila.
+Depending on the type of wood used, you should expect a butcherblock countertop to cost you between $50 and $400 (CAD 70 and CAD 550) per square foot, according to data from Bob Vila.

 As much as wood has its pros, it’s also prone to scratches, dents and stains — not to mention the fact that wood needs maintenance a few times a year to keep it in good condition.
 If you want something you can install and forget, you might want to consider a granite countertop.
 Granite, which is stone, can give your dry bar an elegant and luxurious look, as well as increase the value of your home.
 On top of that, it’s highly resistant to the sorts of dings and damage to which wood is not.
 It’s also resistant to heat.
 Meanwhile, it may surprise you to learn that the cost of a granite countertop, per square foot, is comparable to that of a butcher block countertop.